pascal-fb-martin/pidcc/README.md

 DCC is a standard for sending commands to locomotives and accessories on a model train layout.
 The commands are sent through the rails, as a pulse modulation of the electrical power.

 This program is designed to transmit DCC commands on the specified GPIO pins.
-When a DCC data packet is received from the standard input, PiDcc generates the proper modulated signal and then output it to the specified GPIO pins.
+When a DCC data packet is received from the standard input, PiDcc generates the proper modulated signal and then outputs it to the specified GPIO pins.

 PiDcc can handle up to two GPIO pins.
-When two pins are provided, PiDcc generates and inverted signal to the second pin.
+When two pins are provided, PiDcc generates an inverted signal to the second pin.
 This matches how boosters made with DC motor drivers work.

 PiDcc transmits every DCC message three times, with the minimal separation as specified in the DCC standard.
 This reduces the risk of data loss due to transiant noise.